facualle/mercadolibre-ux-test/README.md

   - Mesh

 ### Getting Started
-Download all the content of this repo
+Download all the content of this repo and then:
 ```sh
 $ cd mercadolibre-ux-test-master
 ```